-Pursuant to Executive Order 202.8, issued on March 20, 2020, 202.14 issued on April 7, 2020, and 202.28 issued on June 6, 2020 all limitation periods or filing deadlines pursuant to the Justice Center’s Rules of Procedure under this State’s Protection of People with Special Needs Act, the Administrative Procedure Act, or Part 700 of the New York Code, Rules and Regulations, are tolled from March 20, 2020 through June 6, 2020.
-This means that, for purposes of computing the due dates for all filings or any other deadline associated with the Justice Center’s Administrative Appeals process, the days between March 20, 2020 and May 7, 2020, shall not be counted.
+Pursuant to Executive Order 202.8, issued on March 20, 2020, 202.14 issued on April 7, 2020, 202.28 issued on May 7, 2020, and 202.38 issued on June 6, 2020, all limitation periods or filing deadlines pursuant to the Justice Center’s Rules of Procedure under this State’s Protection of People with Special Needs Act, the Administrative Procedure Act, or Part 700 of the New York Code, Rules and Regulations, are tolled from March 20, 2020 through July 6, 2020.
+This means that, for purposes of computing the due dates for all filings or any other deadline associated with the Justice Center’s Administrative Appeals process, the days between March 20, 2020 and July 6, 2020, shall not be counted.

 The subjects of a substantiated finding of abuse or neglect have the right to appeal the finding.
 They can do so by filing a Request for Amendment.
 Eligible individuals will have received a Report of Substantiated Findings letter for a Category 1, Category 2, or Category 3 offense.
 Providers who have received a Report of Substantiated Findings letter for a Category 4 offense are also eligible.